jay-joshy/allergyguide/content/tools/oit_calculator.md

 <br>
 {% admonition(type="danger", icon="info", title="TERMS OF USE") %}

-**This tool is strictly for informational and planning support by qualified clinicians**.
-By using this tool you acknowledge that you are a qualified medical physician. _All dosing decisions must be reviewed and confirmed by the physician responsible for the patient’s care._ See [full terms of use](/tools/resources/oit-calculator-terms/).
+**This tool is strictly for informational and planning support by qualified clinicians.
+It does not replace professional medical advice**. _All dosing decisions must be reviewed and confirmed by the physician responsible for the patient’s care._ See [full terms of use](/tools/resources/oit-calculator-terms/).
 No PHI data are collected from this tool.

 {% end %}